DamonHD/TRVmodel/README.md

 ## Acknowledgements

-Thanks to Heat Geek for the thought experiment!
+Thanks to Heat Geek for the clear worked example and the thought experiment!

 Thanks to https://www.degreedays.net/ for temperature data to support modelling!